What is CIRE? Canada's New Investment Rep Exam Explained

 Investment Representatives (IR) execute trades on client instructions.
 They take orders and process them.
 They cannot provide advice about what clients should buy or sell.
 For this role, CIRE alone is sufficient.

 Registered Representatives (RR) do everything an IR does, plus they can actually advise clients.
 They analyze portfolios, make recommendations, and guide investment decisions.
-For this role, you need CIRE and the Retail Suitability Exam (RSE).
+For this role, you need CIRE and the Retail Securities Exam (RSE).

 One notable change in 2026: you can now write the CIRE exam without firm sponsorship.
 Previously, you needed a CIRO member firm to sponsor your registration before you could even attempt the exams.
 Now you can pass CIRE first, then approach firms with proof of competency already in hand.
 This shifts the power dynamic slightly toward candidates.